Expert Insights: LinkedIn Jobs on the Rise 2023

 Remote job availability: Ranges from 11.4% to 31.2%

 “Every SaaS company is heavily focussed on client retention.
-Losing clients equals lost revenue, a lack of advocates and eventually a damaged reputation.
+Losing clients equals lost revenue, a lack of advocates, and a damaged reputation.

-The right investment needs to be placed on customer success in advance of renewal dates, with a clear focus on user adoption and value creation for the customer.
-New logos are going to be harder to secure in an economic downturn so preventing the loss of existing clients is essential.
+The right investment needs to be made in customer success before renewal dates, with a clear focus on user adoption and value creation for the customer.
+New logos will be harder to secure in an economic downturn, so preventing the loss of existing clients is essential.

-Right now, there are more CSMs on the market than there are jobs in that discipline.
+Right now, there are more CSMs on the market than jobs in that discipline.
 I suspect companies are looking at a regional resource pool and thinking they can cut CSM hires and save costs by asking existing CSMs to handle a larger client base.
-That is feasible in the short term, however in the medium to long term, companies are going to see the negative effects of cutting corners.
-Existing CSM teams will be spinning too many plates to ensure customer outcomes are being delivered and it will ultimately end in decreases in revenue and reference ability.
+That is feasible in the short term; however, companies will see the negative effects of cutting corners in the medium to long term.
+Existing CSM teams will be spinning too many plates to ensure customer outcomes are being delivered, ultimately decreasing revenue and reference ability.

 CSM is about proactive client engagement and management, not reactive problem-solving.
 No SaaS company can grow if they keep losing their clients.”